ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 #### Rebalancing Partitions

-Over time, data has to be moved from one node to another, this *re-balancing* process is usually expected to meet some minimum requirements:
+Over time, data has to be moved from one node to another, this *re-balancing* process is expected to meet some minimum requirements:
 - After re-balancing, the load should be shared fairly between nodes
 - While re-balancing, the database should continue accepting reads and writes
 - Data shouldn't be moved between nodes more than necessary